johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 * Implement typical accounting functions such as AP, AR, GL, Inv ...

 #### What's Different and Where's the Opportunity?
 Large centralized systems are very hard to secure.
 That's why we keep hearing about hacks at large institutions.
 Large means lots of vulnerabilities and complex means that these weaknesses are very hard to see.
-This doesn't mater so much with a large accounting system when the actual funds they track are secured by banks.
+This doesn't matter so much with a large accounting system when the actual funds they track are secured by banks.
 But an accounting system for cryptocurrency also protects the currency from theft.
 It must be both accounting system and bank.

 Small simple systems are inherently more secure and easier to protect because small means fewer vulnerabilities and simple means those weaknesses are easier to spot.